In 1995, the Texas Legislature created the Public Education Grant (PEG)

 Correspondence To Superintendents was sent via email to superintendents of districts with at least one campus on the PEG List.
 The letter addresses district responsibilities.

 Because each school's situation for being on the PEG List is unique, the school needs to write its own letter addressing its specific situation.
-It is recommended that local administrators include the following:
+In writing this letter, it is recommended that local administrators

-- State the basic situation (that the school is on the PEG List for the 2017–18 school year).
+- state the basic situation (that the school is on the PEG List for the 2018–19 school year),

-- Address how the school plans to remedy any problems.
+- address how the school plans to remedy any problems, and

-32. The TEA letter instructs districts to inform parents of how to obtain a transfer.
+30. The TEA letter instructs districts to inform parents how to obtain a transfer.
 What should be said?

 The letter should clearly state that parents must contact the destination district and submit a written transfer request.
 The letter they have received from the home district, as well as the PEG List, provides adequate justification for the transfer request.